Soundaryamerak/Employee-Dashboard-SQL-PowerBI-Logistics/README.md

-# Demand-Planning-SQL-PowerBI-Logistics
+# Employee Dashboard
-Data manipulation and visualization with SQL &amp; Power BI
+Data manipulation & Visualisation using SQL & PowerBI in the Logistics Industry